microsoft/dstoolkit-devcontainers/README.md

 │   │   ├── Dockerfile             # referred in devcontainer.json
 │   │   └── requirements.txt       # includes python package list for notebooks. used in Dockerfile
 │   └── sample_notebook.py         # example of interactive python script
-├── pytest.ini                     # Setting file for pytest
+├── pyproject.toml                 # Setting file for ruff, pytest and pytest-cov └── src
-└── src
     ├── common                     # this module is accessible from all modules under src. put functions  you want to import across the projects here
     │   └── requirements.txt       # python package list for common module. installed in all Dockerfile under src. python tools for src goes to here too